 In therapy “talk”, this dynamic is called “spousification”.
 It simply means that one of the parents does not have a satisfying emotional connection with their partner.
 It results in choosing a child to help the parent with emotional validation and a sense of support.
-Please be clear, this is NOT a sexual dynamic between parent and child.
+Please be clear; this is NOT a sexual dynamic between parent and child.

 Seriously Consider Updating Your Appearance

 I know, part of the joke about a midlife crisis is the new clothes and gym membership, along with the red sports car!
-But here’s the truth, if look you good, you feel better.
-If you are in good shape, you have better sex, more physical energy and exude more confidence!
+But here’s the truth, if you look good, you feel better.
+If you are in good shape, you have better sex, more physical energy, and exude more confidence!
 There is nothing wrong with walking into a room and having everyone wonder how old you really are!

 Yes, it’s true we live in a culture that is obsessed with youth.
-Tight bodies, smooth skin and a thick mane of hair is the cultural standard for American women.
+Tight bodies, smooth skin, and a thick mane of hair is the cultural standard for American women.

 According to our marketing themes, women hit their peak of desirability before the age of 30.
 And once they have children, forget it!
-In our youth crazed culture, evidence of childbearing disqualifies you for a trophy in the sexy sprint.
+In our youth-crazed culture, evidence of childbearing disqualifies you for a trophy in the sexy sprint.